People Admit Their Most Captivating Revenge

 Then I applied more pressure.
 I knocked on the door about 20 times, loudly.
 I shouted that I was an employee of X facility and that another employee had stolen my phone, but I had tracked it there, neighbors had confirmed that an employee of the facility lived there in that unit, and the cops were on the way, so send it out!

 The door swung open, a strange older woman I had never seen before came to the door and handed it out to me, she looked scared and angry.

-I went down and told the woman who helped me, and brought me in that I had gotten my phone back.
+I had a feeling she wasn’t the thief, but that they lived with her.
+She had a ticked-off mom vibe.

 I thanked her and left.
 Then on the way out, I photographed all the names on the mailbox for that unit.
 It was a 4-plex, and one unit was vacant, so I had managed to inform both the phone thief’s neighbors that they had a dishonest neighbor.

-On the way home, I felt pretty satisfied with myself.
+I could tell too, that they felt pleasure in my revenge.
+It was a loud, bold revenge.

 I was savoring my victory.
 My housemates were impressed.
 I had used a tracker to find my phone and taken it back from the thief while bringing them a public shaming.

 Then, I sent a note to my accounts manager, and HR, describing the situation.
 Command knew I was searching for the phone when I left, Ops and security guys had tried to help me find it, so everyone knew it was missing.

 I told them I had evidence as to where the phone had been tracked to, in my device location history, then I sent the address of my co-worker and a screenshot of all the names on the mailbox, one which looked familiar as if I had seen it on a company badge.

 At that point, the next few times I worked, I waited until people were gathered around me in the employee locker room, to tell my tale, telling each group of workers what happened, and what I did about it, then I told them to look out for that particular name on another worker’s badge.
-Everyone said yeah, they’d worked with someone with that name before!
-That’s who stole my phone after I got beat up that night at work!
-Everyone laughed and laughed.

 I can only imagine that thief will never steal another phone again so long as they live, for fear that the owner will track them like a dog to take their property back and publicly shame them.
-I still smile to think about it.
-It was revenge to savor.”

 14. Mess With My Partner?
 I'll Tamper With Your Computer Data

-“After my significant other moved to her new apartment closer to both her sister and myself she obviously wanted internet.
 Although she isn’t fully tech-savvy she does know her basics and thus explicitly asked the provider if she should be worried about ‘admin/admin’ kind of Wi-Fi protection.
 She was assured that it was all fully safe ‘out of the box’, NO ‘admin/admin’.
 In fact, just press a button to connect her laptop and her Wi-Fi network would be fully secured.

 So a few months or years later my partner started to notice that her internet speed went down, this became very apparent while video chatting with some of her family members in Japan.

 Like I said my partner knows her basics so she knew that it didn’t have to be the internet connection itself, it could also be her laptop, or maybe the network cables had eroded due to age.
 She decided to cover as many options as possible before contacting her ISP support desk, so she asked me to help.

 I’m a geek and I worked within the field of ICT for over 30 years now; mostly as a systems administrator but also as an IT manager or co-manager (during which I’d still try to keep taps with my colleagues and even cover shifts if the need arose).